antis0007/sd-webui-gelbooru-prompt/README.md

 You can now use these tags in any prompt crafting you'd like to do.
 Enjoy!

+### Requirements:
+This extensions requires beautifulsoup4, you'll need to install it to either your venv or globally depending on your setup

+[inside venv/Scripts]
+> activate

+> pip install beautifulsoup4

 ## Showcase / Usage:
 ![example_image](https://user-images.githubusercontent.com/31860133/203446389-01914338-0a1d-4d73-9341-e4101cadfcf7.png)